-Written and oral communication skills are developed through a variety of mediums, such as reports, journals,
+Written and spoken communication skills are developed through a variety of mediums throughout Junior

 English in Years 9 and 10 allows students to access the Authority subject English in Years 11 and 12.
-Senior
+An English

-English is a compulsory subject for all students in Years 11 and 12.
-In addition, the language skills acquired in
+subject (English and/or Literature) is compulsory for all students in Years 11 and 12.
+In addition, the language

-Year 9 and 10 English provide a sound foundation for success in a wide range of subjects, particularly Modern
+skills acquired in Year 9 and 10 English provide a sound foundation for success in a wide range of subjects,